-(h) Investment is held by a taxable subsidiary of the Company.

-(ii) The disclosed compriment represents the private provides are represents the rate which will be earned if the

-(i) The disclosed commitment represents the unfunded amount as of June 30, 2023.
+(h) Investment is held by a taxable subsidiary of the Company. - (i) The disclosed commitment represents the unfunded amount as of September 30, 2023.
 The Company is earning 0.50% interest on the unfunded balance of the commitment.
-The interest rate disclosed represents the rate which will be earned if the commitment is funded.

-(i) Investment pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to e consolidated financial statements)

-(f) As defined in the 1940 Act, the Company is deemed to be an "Affiliated Person" of this portfolio company because it owns 5% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
-Transactions in which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial statements expiration date, if any.
+The interest rate disclosed represents the rate that will be earned if the commitment is funded. - (i) Investment pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to consolidated financial statements) - the consolidated financial statements). (k) The portion of the investment not held by the Funds is pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements). (l) As defined in the 1940 Act, the Company is deemed to be an "Affiliated Person" of this portfolio company because it owns 5% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
+Transactions in which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial statements.

-(m) Warrants entitle the Company to purchase a predetermined number of shares or units of common equity, and are non-income producing.
-The purchase price and number of shares are subject to adjustment under certain conditions until the expiration date, if any

-(n) Investment in portfolio company that has sold its operations and is in the process of winding down.
+(m) Warrants enuite the Company to purchase a predetermined number of shares or units of common equity, and are non-income producing.
+The purchase price and number of shares are subject to adjustment under certain conditions until the - expiration date, if any - (n) Investment in portfolio company that has sold its operations and is in the process of winding down - (n) Investment in portfolio company that has sold its operations and is in the process of winding down.